Brock Motum

-Brock William Motum (born 16 October 1990) is an Australian professional basketball player for Levanga Hokkaido of the Japanese B.League.
+Brock William Motum (born 16 October 1990) is an Australian professional basketball player for Shiga Lakes of the Japanese B.League.
 He is also a member of the Australian national basketball team.

 College career

 Motum, a 6 ft 10 in power forward-centre from Brisbane, played basketball at the Australian Institute of Sport.
 In 2009, he moved to the United States to play college basketball for the Washington State Cougars.
 In his four-year career, Motum scored 1,530 points (12.8 per game) and left WSU fifth on the school's all-time scoring list.
 As a junior in 2011–12, Motum averaged 18.0 points per game to lead the Pac-12 Conference.
 He was named first team All-Pac-12 and the league's Most Improved Player.
 In his senior year, he averaged 18.7 points per game and was named second team All-Pac-12.

 Professional career

 Granarolo Bologna (2013–2014)

 After going undrafted in the 2013 NBA draft, Motum joined the Philadelphia 76ers for the 2013 NBA Summer League.
 On 27 July 2013, he signed a two-year deal with Granarolo Bologna of the Lega Basket Serie A, with an NBA out-clause for 2014.
 In 25 games for Bologna in 2013–14, he averaged 8.3 points and 3.3 rebounds per game.